rgordonr/ets_instructions/README.md

 # Reporting your Emotions

-Assuming you've already logged into the app, the app will look something like this when you first open it:
+Assuming you've already logged in to the app, the app will look something like this when you first open it:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/1.png" width="400">